mucommander/mucommander/package/readme.txt

 Improvements:
 - When sorting a file table by filenames, the sort operation performs a locale-sensitive String comparison.
-- More search options to Editor/Viewer and also reflecting the search options from File Search
+- More search options to Editor/Viewer, synchronize search options from File Search and set caret on the first occurrence

 Localization:
 -